-This is an ongoing project to capture the layout of the industries that comprise cybersecurity, privacy, and risk.
+This is an ongoing project to capture the taxonomy of the entire cybersecurity industry.

 The mapping project is a combination of visuals, definitions, and examples from each area of the ecosystem.
 Seeing the ecosystem from multiple views is the most practical approach to grappling with the enormity of it all.